|« Upgrading a Home Electrical Service Panel||Outlets Loose Power Due to Space Heater »|

 - Let’s think about what an extension cord really is:

-- It is an extension of an electrical circuit, and the circuit must be adequately sized to provide the right circuit power for the device that will be connected to the circuit using the extension cord.
+- An extension cord is an extension of an electrical circuit, and the circuit must be adequately sized to provide the right circuit power for the device that will be connected to the circuit using the extension cord.

 - It is important that the extension cord is sized correctly to the circuit that it is being plugged into otherwise if the wire size and or the insulation type is incorrect then it is possible that the extension cord may become overloaded and overheated which could lead to a dangerous fire hazard.

-- This is not even mentioned in this question and that is the beginning point of any electrical circuit, especially when it comes to extension cords.
+- The application requiring an extension cord is not mentioned in the main question, however that is the beginning point of any electrical circuit, especially when it comes to extension cords.

 - Identifying the electrical circuit load or the required power is essential in order to determine the correct circuit that will be used as the power source.